-Here are some clothing stylist tips to use Pinterest to update your style
+Tips from a clothing stylist tips on how to use Pinterest to update your style

 Do you scroll through Pinterest looking for your next source of inspiration or where to shop?
 Do you find that while the number of images saved keeps growing but your style stays stuck?
 I want to share how to navigate through Pinterest and actually use what you pin and save to help you create the looks you want in your closet and shopping.
 Pinterest is a great tool if you use it actively – by that I mean don’t just save the pictures to your board and forget about them.

 Here are some tips to help:

 - Think about the style you want to portray at work and in your personal life.
 Break this down further if needed – are you dating, active with friends, etc. What messages do you want to send?
 Write the words down if needed.

 - Find images that align with the style you want to portray and the messages you want to send with your style.
 I advise not going overboard.
 I work with clients who have hundreds of pins and if they don’t already have a board, I recommend a range of 15-30.

 - Evaluate the pictures for the “components” of the outfits.
 Is the girl wearing a tank top, cardigan and distressed jeans?
 Is the guy wearing dark wash jeans with a plaid shirt?
 What colors are in your board?
 What are the common silhouettes?
 Is there any sort of detailing that is prevalent (such as gathered waists or pleats)?
 What about patterns?

 Here’s the fun part – head to your closet!